Bobby Witt Jr. Player Props: Royals vs. Rays

 Bobby Witt Jr. At The Plate

-- Witt Jr. leads Kansas City in slugging percentage (.425) thanks to 27 extra-base hits.
+- Witt Jr. leads Kansas City with a slugging percentage of .428, fueled by 27 extra-base hits.

-- In 32.4% of his games this year, Witt Jr. has notched at least one RBI.
-In six of those games (8.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- Witt Jr. has had an RBI in 24 games this year (32.0%), including six multi-RBI outings (8.0%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.